Kids' First Day of School, Dad Gets Arrested, the Dog Dies

 It didn't take long.
 In fact, I got "arrested" here much quicker than when we were in Liberia.
 And one of our dogs died sooner too.
 Plus our lovely children are grousing about their new school.
 The other sandal has dropped.

 Today started off with Hannah and Noah heading for school trying to keep their chins up even while mumbling under their breath.
 But we knew this day was coming.
 The kids were starting another school year, and first day jitters are unprdictable.
 It could have been worse.
 With the house quiet, it was time for errands, so Yers Trooly thumped his chest and declared to his wife that he would venture deep into Accra to complete the various quests.
-He would do this with only his trusty map, his twitchy cell phone, and his desire to master the rules and road
+He would do this with only his trusty map, his twitchy cell phone, and his desire to master the rules and roads of the Ghanaian capital.

 He set off, map at shotgun, looking for a certain "Ring Road."
 When he passed it, he wondered if that might have been his exit, and by the time he got to Castle Road, he knew he needed to venture back.
 He had been going Southwest, now on a parallel avenue, he traveled Northeast.
 Wishing to find his previous thoroughfare, he turned right at what appeared to be a perfectly good exit right.
 This was his mistake.

-next steps only required remembering his first few weeks in Liberia.
+By the time he had reached the next light, two police rushed to his vehicle and waved him over.
+He had "driven carelessly," so now he must accept the consequences.
+To Yers, this sounded all too familiar, and the next steps only required remembering his first few weeks in Liberia.
 Step one: "You are being arrested."
 Step Two: "You must carry us to the Police Station where you can apply for bail."
 Step Three: Upon getting to the station, a deal will be proffered: "Perhaps if we think of something else, you will not need to go in."
 "Oh yeh?"said Mr. Truly, "Tell me more."
 The "more" was as expected: if I could "find something" for the arresting officers, I could go.
 They have that discretion, you see.
 I told them to continue with the arrest, I wanted to chat with their commander regarding my deed, and of course, their alternative offer.

 To make a longer saga shorter, after sitting in a station house providing entertainment for drunk fellows and officers alike, and after listening to my captors debating amongst themselves for an hour, the Station Commander (Agnes) came in from nowhere, called me and the arresting officers into her office, chatted with me a while, warned me to be careful, and let me go.
 And that was that.
 I was off to finish my quests, the crime-stoppers off to nab school kids for chewing gum in class.